morgan-at-keysight/instrument-control-examples/README.md

-# visa-control-examples
+# instrument-control-examples
-Example code for controlling Keysight equipment using VISA/SCPI
+Example code for controlling Keysight equipment using SCPI commands